Straight-six engine: United States

 The overhead valve Buick Straight-6 petrol engine was introduced in the 1914 Buick Six luxury car and was produced until 1930.
-Buick did not produce another six-cylinder engine until they introduced a V6 engine in 1962.
+Buick did not make another six-cylinder engine until they introduced a V6 engine in 1962.

-The 1916-1926 Hudson Super Six was powered by a 289 cuin straight-six petrol engine.
+The 1916 through 1926, Hudson Super Six was powered by a 289 cuin straight-six petrol engine.
 This was followed by an IOE version in 1916.
-The 1951 Hudson Hornet introduced a 308 cuin flathead straight-six engine, which remained in production until Hudson was shuttered in 1957.
+The 1951 Hudson Hornet introduced a 308 cuin flathead straight-six engine.
+These engines dominated dirt track and NASCAR racing at the time.
+Production of the Hudson I6 continued after the 1954 merger forming American Motors Corporation and was eventually replaced by a new Rambler V8 after 1956.

 In 1924, Chrysler began production of a straight six version of the Chrysler flathead petrol engine.
-This was replaced by the 1959-2000 Chrysler Slant-6 overhead valve straight-six petrol engine, which was so named due to the 30-degree angle used to reduce the height of the engine (with the trade-off of a wider engine).
-The Slant-6 was released in the Dodge Dart economy car and used in many models until it was replaced by a V6 engine after 30 years in production.
+This was replaced by the 1959–2000 Chrysler Slant-6 overhead valve straight-six petrol engine, which was so named due to the 30-degree angle used to reduce the height of the engine (with the trade-off of a wider engine).
+The Slant-6 was released in the Dodge Dart economy car and used in many models until a V6 engine replaced it after 30 years.

 The Chevrolet Stovebolt overhead valve straight-six petrol engine was introduced in 1929 as a replacement for the brand's straight-four engines and was produced in displacements of 181 cuin, 194 cuin and 207 cuin.
-The second generation of this engine family - often referred to as the Blue Flame engine - was produced from 1937 to 1962 in displacements of 216 cuin, 235 cuin and 261 cuin.
-This was followed by the 1962-1988 Chevrolet Turbo-Thrift engine (also using an overhead valve design), which was replaced by various General Motors V6 engines.
+The second generation of this engine family – often referred to as the Blue Flame engine – was produced from 1937 to 1962 in displacements of 216 cuin, 235 cuin and 261 cuin.
+This was followed by the 1962–1988 Chevrolet Turbo-Thrift engine (also using an overhead valve design), which was replaced by various General Motors V6 engines.